Classification: Tyrosine Kinase Inhibitor

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
-These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, warfarin, and modafanil.
+These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, warfarin, and modafinil.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 You should not take erlotinib at the same time as "heartburn" medications, as these may affect how your cancer medication is absorbed.
 These include proton pump inhibitors such as Prilosec (omeprazole), Nexium (pantoprazoline), Protonix (pantoprazole); H2 blockers, such as Pepcid (famotidine); and antacids, such as Tums (calcium-carbonate) and Rolaids (Calcium Carbonate and Magnesium Hydroxide).
 If needed, please ask your care team the best “heartburn” medication to use and when to take it.